Marketing Strategy Blog

 Here’s why B2B SEO is indispensable for your SaaS marketing efforts:

-While PPC and other forms of paid advertising can drive quick results, SEO provides a long-term, sustainable channel for growth that compounds over time.
+While PPC and other forms of advertising can drive quick results, SEO provides a long-term, sustainable channel for growth that compounds over time.
 With the right SEO strategy in place, your B2B SaaS marketing can consistently generate qualified traffic—traffic more likely to convert into high-value customers.

-Instead of focusing on vanity metrics, SEO drives lead generation by delivering a steady stream of Sales Qualified Leads (SQLs).
-This fuels your pipeline with decision-makers who are ready to take action.
+MQLs fill your pipeline for those not yet ready to talk to sales (this is probably 90%+ of your website traffic).
+SQLs fuel your pipeline with decision-makers who are ready to take action now.
 SEO is a cost-effective approach that builds momentum by generating leads at every stage of the buyer’s journey, without the ongoing expense of paid ads.
 It also enhances your brand awareness by ensuring your content reaches the right audience at the right time.

 Establishing Trust and Credibility